Abdul Hamid Khan Bhashani: Career in independent Bangladesh

 Following independence, Bhashani wanted to play the role of a responsible opposition.
-The progressive forces quickly gathered around him and strengthened the NAP with Kazi Zafar Ahmed as its General Secretary.
+The progressive forces quickly gathered around him and strengthened the National Awami Party with Kazi Zafar Ahmed as its General Secretary.
 But soon factional differences among the progressive forces emerged and weakened Bhashani's position.

-Bhashani was highly critical of the oppressive style of the Awami League and BAKSAL government.
-He also warned Sheikh Mujibur Rahman against his move towards a one party state and declaring himself as lifelong president.
-Bhashani was deeply shocked at the killing of Mujib, for whom he had a lot of fatherly affection, and his family members.
+Bhashani was highly critical of the authoritarian style of the Awami League and BAKSAL government.
+He also warned Sheikh Mujibur Rahman against the ever-rising corruption and political chaos in his own government happening unbeknownst to him.
+Bhashani was deeply shocked at the killing of Mujib, for whom he had a lot of fatherly affection and his family members.
 The person who conveyed the news of Mujib's demise described how Bhashani cried and then went to his prayer room to offer prayer.

-In May 1976 he led a massive Long March demanding demolition of the Farakka Barrage constructed by India to divert the flow of the Ganges waters inside its territory, triggering the drying up of river Padma and desertification of Bangladesh.
+In May 1976 he led a massive Long March demanding the demolition of the Farakka Barrage constructed by India to divert the flow of the Ganges waters inside its territory, triggering the drying up of river Padma and desertification of Bangladesh.

 At the time, the government of Bangladesh unofficially supported Bhashani's Farakka Long March.
 Navy Chief Rear Admiral M. H. Khan was in charge of providing logistics.
 Hundreds of thousands of people from all walks of life from all over the country gathered in Rajshahi to participate in the Long March.

 On the morning of 16 March 1976, Bhashani addressed a gathering of people at the Madrash Maidan in Rajshahi, from where the Long March commenced.
 Hundreds of thousands of people walked more than 100 kilometres on foot for days.
 The March continued to Kansat, a place near the India-Bangladesh border, close to the Farakka barrage.

 Bhashani's Farakka Long March was the first popular movement against India by Bangladeshi people who demanded a rightful distribution of the Ganges' water.
-Since then the Farakka Long March Day has been observed on 16 March every year in Bangladesh.
+Since then the Farakka Long March Day has been observed on 16 May every year in Bangladesh.

 Political philosophy

-In the early 1950s he felt that an integrated Pakistan was no longer maintainable due to the hegemony of West Pakistan.
-At the Kagmari Conference, he bade farewell to West Pakistan by saying Assalamu Alaikum which soon became a reference quote.
+In the early 1950s, he felt that an integrated Pakistan was no longer maintainable due to the hegemony of West Pakistan.
+At the Kagmari Conference, he bade farewell to West Pakistan by saying As-salamu alaykum which soon became a reference quote.
 He declined to participate in the national election of 1970 saying that it would only help perpetuate rule by West Pakistan.
 From 1969 his favourite slogans were Swadhin Bangla Zindabad and Azad Bangla Zindabad.
-His dream of an independent Purba Bangla (East Bengal) came true when Bangladesh was established as an independent nation-state in 1971.
+His dream of an independent Bengal came true when Bangladesh was established as an independent nation-state in 1971.
 He advocated for the separation of State and religion.
 He was a pious Muslim who was in favour of socialism.
 He spoke out against Bangladesh Jamaat-e-Islami and its politics.